ChachaMarwaDev/data_api/README.md

-Here’s a clean, professional structure for your README — clear, readable, and with a steady tone that shows growth and seriousness.
-You can paste this directly into your repo and adjust anything later.

----

 # **ETL Practice Project – Insurance Dataset**

 This project marks the beginning of my journey into data engineering.
 I wanted to understand the full ETL (Extract, Transform, Load) process using simple CSV files before moving into larger systems.
 I collected datasets from platforms such as HuggingFace and Kaggle, starting with **insurance.csv**, as it offers rich features to practice cleaning, analysis, and storage.